SSGL-SEP/speech_explorer/documentation/deployment.md

 Electron application is built using [electron-builder](https://github.com/electron-userland/electron-builder).
 Electron-builder uses settings defined in package.json.
 To customize build refer to [electron-builder wiki](https://github.com/electron-userland/electron-builder/wiki).
 Electron-builder will only create distributions for current platform.
 To create distributions for multiple platforms it is recommended to use build servers.

-  - Type: npm run dist to locally create distributions on Linux or Mac.
+  - Type: `npm run dist` to locally create distributions on Linux or Mac.
-  - Type: npm run dist-win to locally create distribution on Windows.
+  - Type: `npm run dist-win` to locally create distribution on Windows.

-Created files are determined by "target" under "build" in package.json.
-Files are placed in .dist -folder.
+Created files are determined by `target` under `build` in `package.json`.
+Files are placed in `.dist` .

 # Building and releasing a local version using build servers

-Github releases can be generated automatically using Travis and AppVeyor:
+Github releases can be generated automatically on tags using Travis and AppVeyor:
-  - First change version in package.json to wanted version.
+  - First change version in `package.json` to wanted version.
-  - Then tag current commit: git tag "version" , for example git tag v1.0.0
+  - Then tag current commit: `git tag "version"` , for example `git tag v1.0.0`
-  - Then push created tag to github: git push origin "tag"
+  - Then push created tag to github: `git push origin "tag"`

+This will create a draft in the project releases.
+Once everything is in the draft, release can be created manually.
+Electron-builder requires `GH_TOKEN` environment variable in Travis and AppVeyor to push the files to Github.
+Personal access tokens can be created [here](https://github.com/settings/tokens).
+Access token should have at least public_repo checked.

 # Running the app locally with Node.js